-So, in order to help out my fellow amateur gardeners, I asked some local plant nurseries for their advice on how to make all the gardens grow in Memphis specifically.
+In order to help out my fellow amateur gardeners, I asked some local plant experts for their advice on how to make all the gardens grow in Memphis specifically.
 We talked about everything from soil to landscaping to transplanting plants.
 Here’s what I found out:

 Planting Your Seedlings

-One of the main things that I kept hearing is that the dirt in Memphis sucks.
+There’s one thing I heard on repeat: the dirt in Memphis sucks.
 But fortunately, there are Memphis pros that can help.
 John P. Adams, President of Russell’s Farm Supply said, “If you’ve been gardening for a long time, or you’ve never gardened before, you have to start with a good, amended soil or you won’t have much success.”
 It’s a good idea to buy starter soil and some kind of fertilizer to get things going.

 Morgan Benson from Digger O’Dell also suggested that “you get something like worm castings because they’re really good at introducing nutrients into the soil.
 You’ll want a 50/50 mix of the old dirt and the new dirt” (i.e. gardening soil) so that your plants have the chance to grow in fertile soil.
 Essentially, good soil is the end all be all of getting your garden started.